Skip to main content

 Removing Storybook from Production

-For production builds, completely remove Storybook code:
+For production builds, you can completely remove Storybook code by setting enabled: false:

 // metro.config.js